uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/flow_graph/function_node_body.rst

 ================
 **[req.function_node_body]**

-A type `Body` satisfies the `FunctionNodeBody` if it meets the following requirements:
+A type `Body` satisfies `FunctionNodeBody` if it meets the following requirements:

 ----------------------------------------------------------------------